Why Mechanical Engineering?

 Our Bachelor of Applied Science (B.A.Sc.) program combines academic studies with hands-on learning to give students the balance between the practical and analytical skills required to become a successful engineer.

-To enter the program, students first complete one year of general engineering studies at either UBC campus (Vancouver or Okanagan) or in one of the recognized engineering transfer programs at BC colleges.
-At the end of this general year, students apply to join our discipline.
-Note that only a limited number of seats are available, and applicants are selected based upon their grades and personal profile.
+To enter the program, students first complete a year of general engineering studies at UBC, or in one of the recognized engineering transfer programs at BC colleges.
+At the end of first-year, students apply to join our discipline through the UBC Engineering program placement process.

 Your Future

 Mechanical engineering is an engaging and rewarding profession, and with it broad nature, the skills you will develop will qualify you for a range of opportunities.
-So, whether you want to travel to new and exciting places, develop original research, apply your knowledge in industry, bring technology to developing countries, or find a flexible job that fits with your personal and family goals (or any combination of these), a degree in Mechanical Engineering will put you on the path to a future that is right for you.
+Whether you want to travel to new and exciting places, develop original research, apply your knowledge in industry, explore entrepreneurship, or find a flexible job that fits with your personal goals, a degree in Mechanical Engineering will put you on the path to a future that is right for you.

 Diverse career opportunities